jnko/SimpleDatabaseBackup/README.md

 The backups will be placed in the databases source folder, with a maximum of 5 backups.
 The backups will be rotated, newest in, oldest out.
 SimpleDatabaseBackup is fully cross-platform compatible.

+**NOTE:**
+SimpleDatabaseBackup currently creates local backups only.
+Since most users having their database in some sort of local-to-cloud syncfolder that's ok because the backups are being synced by the cloud application.
+Remote databases (sftp, scp, ftps) are not supported currently.
+I'm working on this but this is more complicated and I've to do this on my spare time.
+Please be patient in this point...

 # Download
 The compiled plugin can be downloaded here: